mkiefferus/DigitalHumans/README.md

 ## Motion Description Refinement

 <details>

+*Remember to switch to our environment for text refinement*

 Use the `text_enhance.py` script to refine motion descriptions.
 This script provides 3 options:
 1. Simple quality control